 Some links on this page are affiliate links.
 They may generate revenue for this site but there’s no extra cost to you if you make a purchase.
 More on affiliate links

-Guide to visiting Buckingham Palace including inside tour and tickets
+Guide to Buckingham Palace including inside tours and tickets

 The British Royal family often comes to mind when you think of Britain.
 After all, they are the world’s most famous royal family.
 Thanks to the media, they are frequently in the news and often making the headlines.
 So, it’s no wonder the Royal Family is Britain’s most famous global brand!